Brazil at the 2012 Summer Olympics: Summary

 Sailors Robert Scheidt and Bruno Prada took the bronze medal in the Star class.
 Robert became one of the most successful Brazilian athletes in history with a total of five Olympic medals, tying the record of Torben Grael.
 He is also one of the sailors with the largest number of Olympic medals of all time, along with Torben Grael and British Ben Ainslie.

 Finally, Brazil won a medal in the last final of the 2012 Summer Olympics: the women's event in modern pentathlon.
 Yane Marques was the bronze medalist with 5340 points.
-This was the first medal and until nowadays the only medal ever won by Brazilians in modern pentathlon at the Summer Olympics.
+This was the first medal ever won by Brazilians in modern pentathlon at the Summer Olympics.

 With Rio de Janeiro being the host city of the 2016 Summer Olympics, a Brazilian segment was performed during the closing ceremony.